Latin Name: Atropa belladonna L.

 Synonym: Black Cherry; Deadly Nightshade

-Used Part: Whole herb
+Used Part: Whole

 Activity Ingredient: Total Alkaloid (hyoscyamine, Atropine).
 Belladonna alkaloids are tropane derivatives, alcohol from the Belladonna (C3α-OH) class of organic acids and aromatic esters by ester bond alkaloid, organic acid component is Belladonna acid and hydroxy acids.